dannysofftie/metamask-store/README.md

    > `yarn dev` or `npm run dev`
 5. Running tests (Will run both client side and server side unit tests)
    > `yarn test`

+## Setting up Jenkins

+Ensure you have Docker and docker-compose installed before you proceed.

+1. Change directory and make `start.sh` executable
+   > `chmod +x start.sh && ./start.sh`
+2. Jenkins will be accessible at `http://127.0.0.1:8080`